 Breathing tube in the throat.
-What is and proper care of a tracheostomy.
+What is and proper care for a tracheostomy.
 Breathing tube.
-When is a tracheostomy performed?
+In what cases is tracheostomy performed?

 07.12.2016

-One of the important physiological processes that ensure the proper functioning of the cells of the human body is respiration.
+One of the important physiological processes that ensure the proper functioning of the cells of the human body is breathing.
 Due to sufficient oxygen saturation, oxidative reactions occur.

 The chemical element plays an important role in the metabolic processes of tissues and organs.
-The delay in oxygen supply can lead to irreversible pathological changes.
+Delayed oxygen supply can lead to irreversible pathological changes.

 What is a tracheostomy?